digital-asset/daml/language-support/ts/daml-react/README.md

 # @daml/react

-> React framework to interact with a DAML ledger.
+> Library to interact with a DAML ledger from a React application.

 ## Install